-Upon successful completion of the course, students will have demonstrated the ability to:
+Upon successful completion of the course, students will be able to:

-- 1. Apply the ten-key touch method to solve mathematical problems on the electronic calculator - 2.
-Compute mathematical problems using the special functions found on the electronic calculator - 3.
-Evaluate mathematical problems dealing with fractions, percentages, discounts, markups, margins, and interest - 4.
-Independently solve business mathematical problems applying computational skills and assessing the results
+- 1. Apply the ten-key touch method to solve mathematical problems on the electronic calculator; - 2.
+Compute mathematical problems using the special functions found on the electronic calculator; - 3.
+Evaluate mathematical problems dealing with fractions, percentages, discounts, markups, margins, and interest; and - 4.
+Independently solve business mathematical problems applying computational skills and assessing the results.

-COURSE FORMAT:
+COURSE FORMAT